ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 blocks is fast --- modern hardware has memory bandwidths of a few dozen GB/s.
 Our initial sketch for only reading in the CSV file took 12 ms, so we may guess that copying all the chunks may take not more time.
-As an alternative solution to the above code, we could try the [threads]{.mod}
-module, using [channels] to pass the candidates back, or maybe the [parallel] construct.
+As an alternative solution to the above code, we could try the [threads] module, using [channels] to pass the candidates back, or maybe the [parallel] construct.
 Or we may experiment with so-called [memory mapped files]{.ndef}, see